Example: Simulating Election Poll Bias and Variance

 For background, the President of the United States is chosen by the Electoral College, and not solely by popular vote.
 Each state is allotted a certain number of votes to cast in the Electoral College, according to the size of their population.
 Typically, whomever wins the popular vote in a state receives all of the electoral college votes for that state.
 With the aid of polls conducted in advance of the election, pundits identify “battleground” states where the election is expected to be close and the electoral college votes might swing the election.

 In 2016, pollsters correctly predicted the election outcome in 46 of the 50 states.
 Not bad!
 After all, for those 46 states, Trump received 231 and Clinton received 232 electoral college votes.
 Nearly a tie with Clinton having a very narrow lead.
 Unfortunately, the remaining 4 states, Florida, Michigan, Pennsylvania, and Wisconsin, were identified as battleground states and accounted for a total of 75 votes.
 The margins of the popular vote in these four states were narrow.
 For example, in Pennsylvania, Trump received 48.18% and Clinton received 47.46% of the 6,165,478 votes cast.
 Such narrow margins can make it hard to predict the outcome given the sample sizes that the polls used.
-But there was an even greater challenge hidden in the sampling process itself.
+But there was an even greater challenge hidden in the survey process itself.

 Many experts have studied the 2016 election results to dissect and identify what went wrong.
-According to the American Association for Public Opinion Research1, one online, opt-in poll adjusted their polling results for the education of the respondents but used only three broad categories (high school or less, some college, and college graduate).
-They found that if they had separated out those with advanced degrees from those with college degrees, then they would have reduced Clinton’s margin by 0.5 percentage points.
+According to the American Association for Public Opinion Research, one online, opt-in poll adjusted their polling results for the education of the respondents but used only three broad categories (high school or less, some college, and college graduate).
+They found that if they had separated out those with advanced degrees from those with college degrees, then they would have reduced Clinton’s estimated percentage by 0.5 points.
 In other words, after the fact, they were able to identify an education bias where highly educated voters tended to be more willing to participate in polls.
 This bias matters because these voters also tended to prefer Clinton over Trump.

 People surveyed didn’t change their minds, didn’t hide who they voted for, and were representative of those who voted on election day.